What is Google Top Charts, What’s On It and How Can Website Owners Use It To Create Quality Content That Attracts Traffic

 Whether you’re a website owner, a social media marketing company, or simply an SEO enthusiast, you’ll find that using Google Top Charts can be beneficial to your digital marketing campaign.
 Here’s how.

 1. Featured brands.
-Based on the intelligence you’ll get from the Top Charts, you can organize your data and strategize which products would catch the consumers’ attentions the most.
+Based on the intelligence you’ll get from the Top Charts, you can organize your data and strategize which products would catch the consumers’ attention the most.
 View the last three months and see which has remained consistently in the Top 5.
 If in case there’s a big jump, say a month ago, you can check right away the cause for this.
 Perhaps they released a new product line that mainly affected the spike.
 From this analysis, you can tailor-fit your promotions to make it favorable to your website.
-You can build a separate landing page to highlight it, setup a gallery or create a viral video aimed to boost brand awareness and your reputation as a review site.
+You can build a separate landing page to highlight it, set up a gallery or create a viral video aimed to boost brand awareness and your reputation as a review site.

 2. Quality blog content.
 Publish posts that are patterned on what’s popular to Google searchers.
 If content is king, then quality is queen.
 Your weblog will be fresh, updated and well-thought of.
 The readers will love you as you will be blogging about the things they are really involved in.
 Use your keywords as tags so to make them searchable in the search engines.